ShreejalRai/Change-in-renewable-energy/README.md

 After creating the dashboard, I wrote a report that addressed the main analytical questions by interpreting the visualisations and translating the results into clear insights. <br>

 :books: What I Learned
-What I Learned
+---
 Through this project, I learned how to turn raw energy data into actionable insights, design dashboards that are clear and engaging, and communicate trends effectively.
 I improved my skills in data aggregation, visualization, storytelling, and analytical decision-making.

-Interactive Tooltips
+:bulb: Interactive Tooltips
 I learned to show detailed values without cluttering visuals, improving clarity and user focus.

-Slicers and Filters
+:mag: Slicers and Filters
 I learned to enable flexible exploration by structuring the dataset and connecting it to filters.

-Visual Highlighting
+:dart: Visual Highlighting
 I learned to emphasize key data points like Norway to make comparisons obvious.

-Predictive Analysis / Forecasting
+📈 Predictive Analysis / Forecasting
 I learned to model trends and anticipate future values, interpreting patterns and configuring forecasting for reliability.

-DAX Formulas
+🧮 DAX Formulas
 I learned to calculate totals, separate renewable and non-renewable generation, and compute shares, ensuring accurate results across visuals.

 :seedling: Overall Growth